 The kingdom of heaven is that kingdom on God’s earth in which heaven is interested, which heaven promotes, with Christ as its King.
-It is that spiritual kingdom on earth which prepares for heaven citizens who discern Christ as the Lord from heaven.
-It is that kingdom which acts as the portal for and leads to heaven.
+It is that spiritual kingdom on earth which acts as the portal for and leads to heaven.
+It prepares its citizens for heaven by leading to faith in Jesus Christ as the Lord from heaven.

 The kingdom of heaven and the kingdom of God